About Paul Bennett (Long version, get some popcorn!):

 After settling in Southwestern Ontario, in his teen years he happened upon a hobby store where his interest in models began.
-This interest in models morphed into a lifelong interest in all things military and history oriented which, although the interest in models has waned, his fascination with the all things military still continues to this day.
+This interest morphed into a lifelong love of all things military and history oriented.
+Although the hobby of models has waned, his fascination with the all things military still continues to this day.
 It also led him to join the Canadian Air Force.

 At this hobby store, there was also a relatively new book called ‘Dungeons and Dragons’, by Gary Gygax and Dave Arneson.
 Paul was very intrigued with the ability to create his own worlds of adventure.
 He took a copy home (let’s be clear, he paid for it, he did not just take it), and a whole new world opened to him.
-He met new friends to adventure with, joined a role-playing club at the local college, meeting another gamer named David Shaw, who introduced him to his sister, Carol, who became his future wife.
+He discovered new friends to adventure with when he joined a role-playing club at the local college, and met another gamer named David Shaw, who introduced him to his sister, Carol, who eventually became Paul's one true love and wife.

-Paul’s interest in the role-playing genre only grew over the years, both as an adventurer and as a game master, creating a multitude of worlds.
+Paul’s attraction to role-playing games only grew over the years, both as an adventurer and as a game master, creating a multitude of worlds.
 He has been a game master using more than 20 different systems.
 He still has binders from these games with hundreds of notes and stories in them.
 (And yes he may use these as source material for future novels)

 He then went on to write his second book, quickly realizing that he needed to create a back story for the main character.
 Unfortunately, none of this was part of the role-playing sessions, as the character was an NPC (Non-Player Character).
 Never one to shy away from a task, he started telling her tale, and in that moment he found his artistic style.
 His second novel was a completely different writing style than the first.
 He went from merely recounting what had happened, to drawing the reader into the life of the character he was creating.
 Before he knew it over half the book was written, and he still hadn’t begun adding the details of the second season of his game.
 He had an epiphany!
 The gaming world he had created would be a wireframe for his series, pulling major plot points, but not a simple retelling.
 This change in format opened his creative floodgates, and he quickly finished the second book.